 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.

 How do you know what kind of leadership culture you have — and if you have the culture required for the strategy you set?

-One way to decode your leadership culture is to assess how leaders go about creating a shared direction, aligning work processes, and maintaining commitment.
-The process of creating direction, alignment, and commitment (DAC) may vary greatly depending on the predominant leadership culture.
+One way to decode your leadership culture is to assess how leaders go about creating shared direction, alignment, commitment (DAC).
+The process of DAC may vary greatly depending on the predominant leadership culture, as shown below:

-How does your organization decide on a shared direction?
+- Direction determines how your organization decides on a way to go.
 Looking at the chart above, you can see that the approach to setting direction could be rooted in compliance (dependent culture), influence (independent culture), or shared exploration (interdependent culture).